qri-io/website/readme.md

 3. Navigate to the site directory & Run `hugo server`
 4. Open a web browser to `https://localhost:1313`
 5. Edit a file in the `content` folder & hit save

-### Committing changes:

-Once everything looks good in the development server, you must build the site and commit your code changes _and_ the built site.

-1. Run `hugo`
-2. Commit your source changes and the built site on a new branch
+6. Commit your source changes to a new branch
-3. Submit a Pull request to the `master` branch
+7. Submit a Pull request to the `master` branch
 8. :money:

+### Deployment

+New commits to `master` will be deployed to github pages via circleci